Faculty DSS Resources

 What services are offered through the DSS Office?

-Fairleigh Dickinson University’s DSS Office, in accordance with all applicable government regulations, guidance and policies, works to ensure that students with documented disabilities have equal access to the University’s courses, programs, activities, and services.
+Fairleigh Dickinson University’s DSS Office, in accordance with all applicable government regulations, guidance, and policies, works to ensure that students with documented disabilities have equal access to the University’s courses, programs, activities, and services.
 The DSS Office provides academic, housing, and/or meal plan accommodations/modifications to assist students with documented disabilities in their academic and student life-related activities.

 How do I know if a student has accommodations?

 Approved academic accommodations are recorded on an “Accommodations Letter” form kept on file, which is sent electronically to the faculty upon the student’s request.
 Please note that there is no deadline to request accommodations or send accommodation letters; however, generally, accommodations are not retroactive.
-Faculty can also log in to the myDSS Faculty Portal using their NETID and password to review accommodation letters for each student that has requested accommodations and is enrolled in their courses.
+Faculty can also log in to the myDSS Faculty Portal using their NETID and password to review accommodation letters for each student who has requested accommodations and is enrolled in their courses.

 What do I do if I have questions concerning a student’s accommodation?